GokuMohandas/casual-digressions/notes/context.md

 - The masking involves using an element wise sigmoid operation that produces a float between [0,1] which we multiply by the original embeddings.

+- Also notice that the decoder's embedding also uses the same context, even though context is average of nonlinearities from input embeddings.
+This is because we wish to learn the context from the input (source) language and use that for generating the output.

 ![context](images/context/context.png)

 ### Training Points: